ecodynlab/GALUP/ExercisesM2/Exercise0.md

 - Visual parameters are defined for the image collections, and the available median images are shown on the map

-The code must be run twice, with screenshots taken of each image output.
-In each run, the only variable changed will be the time range.
+3. The code should be run twice for the different time periods, with screenshots taken of each image output.
+In each run, the only variable changed will be the date range.

+4. Discuss changes as seen from the two images (before and after) and suggest reasons for these changes.

 ## Result
 Upon completion of the exercise, submit your document [here]